jerrylee17/SCEHacksk2021/README.md

 > I learned numerous of new concepts, such as working with AWS, writing
 > algorithms, and the graph data structures. - Romuz Abdulhamidov

+> This was my first hackathon as well, and I was very happy with how the team
+> worked through the project.
+I think we picked a really interesting idea,
+> organized and collaborated well, and gained a good amount of exposure in the
+> concepts of reinforcement learning, and with tools like AWS. - Raaj Patil

 ## What's next for Arson
 - Scale up to entire California to generate a better map during wildfire season